-You may want to describe training you have attended which has informed your practice and explore how this improved the outcomes for a service user.
-You may wish to share an example of a supervision, which you used effectively to test out several hypotheses, to better inform an assessment or planning for a service user resulting in a more effective plan or outcome.
+You may want to describe training you have attended that has informed your practice and explore how this improved the outcomes for a service user.
+You may wish to share an example of a supervision that you used effectively to test out several hypotheses or to better inform an assessment or planning for a service user, resulting in a more effective plan or outcome.

 6. Practice, practice, practice.

-Interviews are nerve racking, take advantage of any opportunities available to practice them.
-Use student group supervisions, workshops offered on placement or by your HEI or arrange for a group of you to come together following reading this article to practice.
-Overcoming first time nerves is much easier if you are in this together.
+Interviews are nerve racking, so take advantage of any opportunities available to practice them.
+Use student group supervisions, workshops offered on placement or by your higher education institution or arrange for a group of you to come together following reading this article to practice.
+Overcoming first-time nerves is much easier if you are in this together.
 Try to imagine yourself already in the role and what you would do to make a difference.